 Due to the distance to the SINCs, noise, vibration and dust impacts must also be considered.
 Precautionary avoidance measures are to be implemented to protect these SINCs in accordance with best practice guidance for pollution (GPP5 (Natural Resources Wales (NRW)), 2017).
-Protection of adjacent habitats during the works;

-Existing habitats (including hedgerows / line of trees / mature trees retained where possible; trees with the potential to support roosting bats are recommended to be retained and protected);

-ECoW for birds - works undertaken during the nesting bird season (March to September inclusive) risks disturbing bird nests.
-Vegetation clearance and groundwork must be preceded by a nesting bird check; if nesting birds are found, active nests must remain undisturbed in situ until young have fledged and confirmation is obtained from a suitably experienced ecologist;

-ECoW for reptiles and hedgehogs - refugia on site including brash piles and debris are to be hand searched prior to clearance and sheltering wildlife such as hedgehogs moved to a safe location away from the works area.
-It is recommended that clearance of refugia is undertaken at a time of year when sheltering hedgehogs are most likely to be active, i.e. April to Octoberand reptiles where habitats are being removed;

-Hazel dormouse habitat removal under Non-Licence method Statement (NLMS);

-Good practice measures (such as covering excavations or providing means of escape) are to be implemented to prevent entrapment of wildlife;

-A sensitive lighting scheme must be developed for the site that minimises disturbance to sensitive ecological receptors (e.g. hedgerows, trees and bat boxes); and

-General precautionary measures to prevent the introduction and spread of INNPS must be undertaken due to INNS Himalayan balsam and Japanese knotweed in the vicinity.
+Protection of adjacent habitats during the works; Existing habitats (including hedgerows / line of trees / mature trees retained where possible; trees with the potential to support roosting bats are recommended to be retained and protected); ECOW for birds - works undertaken during the nesting bird season (March to September inclusive) risks disturbing bird nests.
+Vegetation clearance and groundwork must be preceded by a nesting bird check; if nesting birds are found, active nests must remain undisturbed in situ until young have fledged and confirmation is obtained from a suitably experienced ecologist; ECOW for reptiles and hedgehogs - refugia on site including brash piles and debris are to be hand searched prior to clearance and sheltering wildlife such as hedgehogs moved to a safe location away from the works area.
+It is recommended that clearance of refugia is undertaken at a time of year when sheltering hedgehogs are most likely to be active, i.e. April to Octoberand reptiles where habitats are being removed; Hazel dormouse habitat removal under Non-Licence method Statement (NLMS); Good practice measures (such as covering excavations or providing means of escape) are to be implemented to prevent entrapment of wildlife; A sensitive lighting scheme has been developed for the site that minimises disturbance to sensitive ecological receptors (e.g. hedgerows, trees and bat boxes) (see 784-B070706 100MW Swansea BESS lighting plan review 250403) issue; and General precautionary measures to prevent the introduction and spread of INNPS must be undertaken due to INNS Himalayan balsam and Japanese knotweed in the vicinity.
+Enhancements Retained areas of 1.91ha of other neutral grassland reseeding with wildflower meadow mix to improve species diversity; Restoration of defunct hedgerows along boundaries of the site; New 560m of species rich native hedgerow planting; 0.631ha of new lowland mixed deciduous woodland planting; Planting of 56 new native standard trees; Bat boxes; Bird boxes; Hibernacula for common amphibians and reptiles; and Insect hotel for invertebrates.

-Enhancements

-Other neutral grassland reseeding with wildflower meadow mix to improved from poor condition to good condition;

-Restoration of defunct hedgerows along boundaries of the site to raise conditon of hedgerows from poor to good;

-New 0.5km length species rich native hedgerow planting;

-1.1ha of new lowland mixed deciduous woodland planting;

-Bat boxes:

-Bird boxes:

-Hibernacula for common amphibians and reptiles; and Insect hotel for invertebrates.

 Retained, enhanced and created habitats will be managed in accordance with a long term ecological management.

-forward for this site that would be compliant with current local and national biodiversity planning policy.
-Conclusion · --- ------------ ---
+Conclusion Provided the recommendations within this report for further survey and mitigation can be adopted, it is anticipated that a design could be brought forward for this site that would be compliant with current local and national biodiversity planning policy.